neutrinoceros/vac2fost/README.rst

 It is also assumed that you have ``mcfost (>=3.0)`` properly install

-The recommended method relies on the package management system and environment management system ``conda``.
+The recommended method relies on the Python package/environment manager ``conda``.

+.. todo:: gekki

+**warning: Currently, conda has a bug where `conda develop` ignores the environment's Python version.
-!!!In some version of conda, the ``conda develop`` command ignore the environment python version.
-The root environment version must be >3.
-If you use modules on your computer/cluster, you should load ``python3``.
+The base environment must have python>=3.6.
+If you use modules on your computer/cluster, you should load python3.**

 The following assumes ``currrent working directory == vac2fost-project``.